 Teaching English with an English Degree

 The National Council of Teachers of English (NCTE) Beliefs Statement emphasizes the role of English teachers as providing access “to the intellectual traditions and debates that inform English and education;” conveying the realities of “English studies [as] a contested subject that encompasses multiple fields of inquiry and ideological perspectives;” and encouraging “the teaching of classic literary texts when appropriate, in addition to other valued literary genres.”
+If your desire to teach emerged late in your college career, there are still ways to complete a certification program to allow you to apply your English major to education fields.

 - With a B.A. in English, you are qualified to teach English and English Language Arts in grades 7 through 12 in some private/parochial school settings.
-A B.A. in English also qualifies you for programs leading to teacher certification, including the post-baccalaureate certification program at USC Upstate, the PACE program, GATE program, Teach for America, VISTA, Teachers of Tomorrow, certification programs, and master's programs, such as the M.A.T.
+A B.A. in English also qualifies you for programs leading to teacher certification, including the post-baccalaureate certification program at USC Upstate, the PACE program, GATE program, Teach for America, VISTA, Teachers of Tomorrow, certification programs and master's programs, such as the M.A.T.
 Students who have completed all of the relevant coursework (especially grammar, development of the English language, creative writing, and linguistics) may also complete the state Department of Education's online preparation program completer or alternative certification programs.
 Our graduates teach in Boiling Springs, Spartanburg, Greenville, Columbia, Charlotte and throughout South Carolina.

 - With a M.A. in English or M.A.T. in English, you are qualified to teach college writing in most two-year and community colleges and in many four-year colleges.